 If you have been using Authy for some time, you probably realized that there are a lot of different passwords.
 This article aims to explain the difference between these passwords and what security precautions you should take in order to keep your tokens safe.

-The Master PasswordThe Master Password provides an additional security layer for your tokens.
-It is only available in Authy for PC.
-Whenever your computer is idle, the Master password will be used to encrypt your tokens so if a hacker gained access to your computer (for example, when you go out for lunch and leave your PC at your office) they would need the Master Password to gain access to your tokens.
+The Master Password provides an additional security layer for your Authy 2FA tokens in the Desktop and Chrome apps.
+Once enabled, the Master password locks down your Authy application so that the password is required whenever the app is opened, or when your computer wakes from sleep or idle.
+If a hacker somehow gains access to your computer (for example, when you go out for lunch and leave your PC at your office), they would need the Master Password to gain access to your tokens.

 Alert: Like the Backups password and App Protection PIN, the Master Password is never stored in our servers.
 Make sure you write it down somewhere safe or use a password that only you know.
 If you ever forget your password, any 2FA account tokens that have not been backed up will be permanently lost.
 Users can, however, recover their Authy account by following the process here: Reinstalling Authy and Restoring Access to your Account.

 For help enabling and disabling Master Password, or changing the password, please see Authy App Master Password for Desktop and Chrome.